Final days of hajj and Eid festival impacted by coronavirus

 “COVID-19 has drained my money,” said Ndong, a tailor based in the town of Mbour.

-Associated Press writers Niniek Karmini in Jakarta, Indonesia; Fay Abuelgasim in Dubai; Llazar Semini in Tirana, Albania; Abdi Guled in Nairobi, Kenya; Lekan Oyekanmi in Lagos, Nigeria; Abdoulie John in Mbour, Senegal; Hilaire Zon in Abidjan, Ivory Coast and Babacar Dione and Krista Larson in Dakar, Senegal contributed to this report.
+Associated Press writers Niniek Karmini in Jakarta, Indonesia; Fay Abuelgasim in Dubai; Llazar Semini in Tirana, Albania; Abdi Guled in Nairobi, Kenya; Lekan Oyekanmi in Lagos, Nigeria; Abdoulie John in Mbour, Senegal; Hilaire Zon in Abidjan, Ivory Coast, Babacar Dione and Krista Larson in Dakar, Senegal; Ali Abdul-Hassan in Baghdad and Hassan Ammar in Beirut contributed to this report.